- What happens at an adoption event?

 DO I HAVE TO FILL OUT AN APPLICATION OR CAN I JUST COME TO THE ADOPTION EVENT?

 At some point, before you take a Peppertree dog home on a trial placement, you will have to complete one of our applications.
 It is much easier to have this done before you come to an adoption event, but you can fill them out on the spot.
-You can get an application by downloading it from the web site.
+You complete an application visiting our web site and going to Resources, and then Applications & Forms then finally selection Adoption Application.

 If your application is completed before you come to an adoption event, we have a chance to review it, to talk to you if we have additional questions, and to let you know if there will — or won’t — be dogs at the adoption event that might interest you.
 We are much more likely to let you take a dog home that day if we have had a chance to thoroughly review your application.